Asst. Prof. Andrejka Žejn, Ph. D.

 ECTS: 6

-Senior Research Fellow, Research Centre of Slovenian Academy of Sciences and Arts
+Principal Research Associate, Research Centre of Slovenian Academy of Sciences and Arts; Assistant Professor at the Postgraduate School ZRC SAZU.

 matija.ogrin@zrc-sazu.si